musin2/hospital-billing-system/README.md

 ### Project Description

- This project is responsible for keeping track of the bills of a particular organization or insurance company.
+ This project is responsible for keeping track of the bills of a hospital's corporate clients.
 It accumulates the bills of patients that belong to a particular organization to keep track of how much that organization owes the hospital.
 The system can then generate invoices for organizations whenever they want to pay after a certain period (e.g. monthly or quarterly).

  For the project to run, it requires: